babapuissance/42_Philosopher/README.md

 - `routine_philo.c` → routine executed by each philosopher thread
 - `monitor.c` → monitor thread (detects death or end condition)
 - `utils.c` → helpers (time, sleep, status printing)

 ---

+## 📝 Quiz

+To make this project more interactive, I created a **short quiz**:
+- Test your knowledge about philosophers, threads, and mutexes.
+- Questions go from basics to tricky edge cases.

+👉 **Launch the quiz with:** `make quiz`

+---